Ron Sutter

 Ronald T. Sutter (born December 2, 1963) is a Canadian former professional ice hockey player.
-He is currently the Player Development coach for the Calgary Flames of the National Hockey League (NHL).
+He is the Player Development coach for the Calgary Flames of the National Hockey League (NHL).
 He is the brother of Brian, Brent, Darryl, Duane and Rich Sutter, all of whom played in the National Hockey League (NHL).
 He is the twin brother of Rich and was the last Sutter brother to retire from the NHL.

 Playing career

 Ron Sutter was drafted 4th overall by the Philadelphia Flyers in the 1982 NHL Entry Draft, the same draft that saw his twin brother, Rich, get drafted 10th overall by the Pittsburgh Penguins.
 Ron and Rich both played on the Lethbridge Broncos in the WHL, and together they led that team to the Memorial Cup in 1983.
 Rich would only play 9 games for the Penguins after Junior, before being traded to Ron's Flyers.
 The three seasons that the pair played on the same team in Philadelphia were three of the best years of Ron's career.

 Ron played with the Flyers until the 1991–92 season, when he was traded to the St. Louis Blues along with Murray Baron, for Dan Quinn and Rod Brind'Amour.
 Moreover, Rich was playing on the Blues at that time, and the two played two more seasons together.
 After that, Ron became somewhat of a journeyman in the NHL, playing for St. Louis, the Quebec Nordiques, New York Islanders, Boston Bruins, and San Jose Sharks within 4 seasons.

 Sutter played 4 seasons with the Sharks, being coached by older brother Darryl Sutter, but most of his offensive skills had eroded, and he primarily became a defensive centre.
 Sutter only averaged 10 points a season in San Jose.
 Sutter would finish off his career with the Calgary Flames, and retired in 2001.

 After retiring, Sutter worked for several seasons as a scout for the Calgary Flames.
+In 2021, he departed from the team.